You are hereIndoor Training Tactics for Bigger Yields

 However, with FIMing, the 4 new colas created are not evenly spaced, and do not join to the stem in the exact same place.
 This might not matter to some growers, but when using a technique like main-lining where it's important for nodes to join at the same place on the stem, FIMing may not be a good choice compared to topping.

 "Main-Lining" is the unfortunate name that has come to mean the process of creating a manifold on a growing cannabis plant.
-While the term "main-lining" may mean something else in other contexts, when talking about cannabis is is simply a plant training technique.
+While the term "main-lining" may mean something else in other contexts, when talking about cannabis is simply a plant training technique.
+Many growers now prefer the term "manifolding" since it's more descriptive of what's actually being done to the cannabis plant.

 Mainlining is the act of training a cannabis plant to form a "hub" or "manifold" off a single node, creating a center for equal energy distribution from the roots to each cola.